Cloudmatrix24/LITA-EC2-INSTANCE-SMARTSHOP-PROJECT/README.md

 ### This project explains the following:

-- How I Set Up the Application Environment and ensure Access and Connectivity
+- How I Set Up the Application Environment and ensure Access and Connectivity:
+I launch an EC2 Instances(named: i-0ebb275c29eef58e7 (ChiomaIdoghor_lita) ) to Host my Web Application

-- How I Configure Security Groups: Allow HTTP (port 80) and HTTPS (port 443) traffic from the internet, and Restrict SSH (port 22) access to my IP addresses only
+- How I Configure Security Groups with the name: sg-03a67acbb43c50031 - ChiomaMargaret_LitaSG.
+ I, Allow HTTP (port 80) and HTTPS (port 443) traffic from the internet, and Restrict SSH (port 22) access to my IP addresses only

-- How I Implemented Security Best Practices : Use Network Access Control Lists (NACLs) for an additional layer of subnet-level Security

-- How I Enable Monitoring with CloudWatch and Logging Using AWS CloudTrail to record AWS API calls for auditing.
+- How I deployed an Apache web server

 - Documentation and Presentation : I Documented all configurations and security groups